-The interested non-Basque's standard question about the language refers to its origins.
-However, 'the real mystery of Basque is not its origin, but its survival'2, a quote which points towards the topic of this present paper: what is the present situation of the Basque language and to what do we owe the continuing survival of Basque in the face of difficulties which have turned out to be insurmountable for many other, even more powerful, languages?3
+Today's talk is in memory of Larry Trask.
+I met him but once in informal circumstances.
+I have since read some of his work and am impressed by his vigorous writing and knowledgeable argument.
+As I am frequently asked about the origins of Basque, a topic I know next to nothing of, it seems fitting that I should pre-empt any questions on that score by steering people towards Larry's work.
+However, 'the real mystery of Basque is not its origin, but its survival', a quote which points towards my topic for today: what is the present situation of the Basque language and to what do we owe the continuing survival of Basque in the face of difficulties which have turned out to be insurmountable for many other, even more powerful, languages?